Surabhi-2002/Content-management/README.md

-# Content management Tool Task 1- Bharat Intern
+# Content management Tool

 Content Management Tool Task 1 is a project for Bharat Interns to develop a content management system using HTML,JAVASCRIPT and CSS.
-The system should allow users to create, edit, and manage content on a website.
-Content Management

 Here are some additional details about the task: